alicebraun/pgc.stage1.handbook/docs/2_RICOPILI/0_Installing_RICOPILI.md

 !!! warning

-    Currently, you need to manually load texlive and GCC in order for several modules to run (**e.g. pcaer**):
+    Currently, you need to manually load texlive and GCC in order for several modules to run (**e.g. pcaer**) <br>
+    You can also simply add it to your .bashrc file:
     ```
     module load 2022
     module load texlive/20230313-GCC-11.3.0